Myths About Autism

 Probably one of the most devastating myths for families is the misconception that children with autism cannot give and receive affection and love.
 We know that sensory stimulation is processed differently by some children with autism, causing them to have difficulty expressing affection in conventional ways.
 Giving and receiving love from a child with autism may require a willingness to accept and give love on the child‘s terms.
 Sometimes the challenge for parents is waiting until the child can risk a greater connection.
 Parents, grandparents, aunts, uncles, and friends may not understand a child‘s aloofness, but can learn to appreciate and respect his/her capacity for connection with others.

-- Individuals with autism do not relate to peers/adults.
+Individuals with autism do not care about peers/adults.